kuehbiko/kuehbiko/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I'm Elizabeth, a data analyst with expertise in data analysis and data storytelling.
+Hello, I'm Elizabeth, a data analyst with expertise in data analysis and data storytelling.
 Welcome to my GitHub!

 ### My Process
 Query data using SQL \